Are you curious about the lifespan of lizards?

 Again, the diets of lizards vary between species, so there is a need for research beforehand.

-However, the majority of these reptiles will be happy with vegetables, fruit, and small insects.
+However, most of these reptiles will be happy with vegetables, fruit, and small insects.

-It is vital to ensure you provide an adequate amount of food based on your reptile size and avoiding over or underfeeding.
+It is vital to ensure you provide an adequate amount of food based on your reptile size and avoid over or under-feeding.